 “Our skin cells continually make new collagen to help support the structure of the skin,” explains Joshua Zeichner, MD, a board-certified dermatologist in New York.
 “After the age of 30, however, collagen production and cell turnover starts to slow down, contributing to the natural aging process.
 Plus, environmental exposures like UV light and pollution can also cause damage to collagen, leading to early wrinkling.”

-So all of this kind of begs the question: How much collagen should you be taking in order to compensate for all of its loss?
+So all of this kind of begs the question: How much should you be taking in order to compensate for all of its loss?
 Just like with other supplements, the amount you should take can vary.
 “If your body’s breaking down collagen more rapidly due to factors including your exercise regimen, your environment, and your stress levels, you might want to consider adjusting your collagen intake through your daily diet and supplementation to help your body and skin regain balance,” says Whitney Bowe, MD, a board-certified dermatologist who works with Body Kitchen Collagen.

 Something to remember is that collagen is a form of protein.
-“So when you’re trying to determine how much collagen you need, the first step is to calculate how much protein your body needs daily,” explains Dr. Bowe.
+“So when you’re trying to determine how much you need, the first step is to calculate how much protein your body needs daily,” explains Dr. Bowe.
 “A good general rule is to aim to get about as many grams of protein as your weight in pounds.”
-And incorporated into this mix would be the amount of collagen that you’re consuming as well (not the collagen alone, mind you).
+And incorporated into this mix would be the amount that you’re consuming as well (not the collagen alone, mind you).

 On a more general level, Dr. Bowe says the magic number is two scoops of collagen powder daily.
 “It’s really not recommended to take more than that,” she says, noting that there are 20 milligrams of collagen in each scoop.
-A-ha.

 It’s important to take into consideration, though, that your collagen levels do decrease with age.
 “Our collagen production starts to slow down from our early twenties at the rate of one to one and a half percent a year,” says Marchesin.

-So to supplement your daily collagen supplement routine, look for incorporating more of it into your diet in an organic way.
+To supplement your daily collagen supplement routine, look for incorporating more of it into your diet in an organic way.
 “Most people are not getting enough collagen from their regular diet,” says Dr. Bowe.
 “If you’re not a salmon skin eater, for example, then I would definitely consider trying some bone broth, which is rich in collagen-building amino acids.”

 Loading More Posts...